What is it and what are the symptoms?

-In some individuals pain can also be found in the mid foot region or across the top of the foot.
+- Pain on the bottom of your foot, around your heel and arch.
+It can also be found in the mid foot region or across the top of the foot.

 It is caused by inflammation of the thick band of muscle that stretches from the heel to your middle foot bones.
 These muscles support the foot and act as a shock absorber for the foot.